Local variational study of 2d lattice energies and application to Lennard-Jones type interactions: Introduction and main results

-After giving the precise definitions, in Section \ref{part1}, of the parameters, energies and lattices we are going to study, we compute, for any $A>0$, the first and second derivatives of $(x,y)\mapsto E_f(x,y,A)$ in Section \ref{part2}.
-In particular, we prove Theorem \ref{THintro2}.
-Thus, we apply this result to Lennard-Jones type potentials $V_{a,t}^{LJ}$ in Section \ref{part3} and we prove Theorem \ref{THintro3}.
-In Section \ref{part4}, we study numerically $(x,y)\mapsto E_V(x,y,A)$ in the classical Lennard-Jones case $V(r)=r^{-6}-2r^{-3}$, especially among rhombic and rectangular lattices, and we explain our Conjecture in Section \ref{summary}.
+\textbf{Plan of the paper:} The next section is devoted to the precise definition of the potentials, energy and lattices.
+In Section \ref{part2}, we compute the two first derivatives of our energy $E_f$ in the general case.
+Thus, we apply these results to Lennard-Jones type potentials $V_{a,t}^{LJ}$ in Section \ref{part3} and we prove Theorem \ref{THintro3}.
+In Section \ref{part4}, we study numerically $(x,y)\mapsto E_V(x,y,A)$ in the classical Lennard-Jones case $V(r)=r^{-6}-2r^{-3}$, especially among rhombic and rectangular lattices.
+Our conjecture is explained and justified in Section \ref{summary}.